Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa.

 Iowa is full of prairies, grasslands, and savanna, which are home to many mammal species.
-Iowa is home to species of squirrel, rodents, bats, armadillo, raccoon, badger, and deer that live alongside coyotes and bobcats.
+Iowa is home to species of squirrels, rodents, bats, armadillos, raccoons, badgers, and deer that live alongside coyotes and bobcats.

 For more information on which mammals live in Iowa, please read on.